Combination Products

 About image

-Susan Neadle, MS, BS, FRAPS, FAAO is a recognized international Combination Products and Medical Device expert with over 30 years of industry experience.
-Networked, published, highly active in numerous industry groups with links to teaching institutions, Susan brings deep knowledge and genuine passion for sharing that knowledge with others.
-Susan’s leadership, innovation, and best practices have been recognized with multiple awards, including Fellowship in the Regulatory Affairs Professional Society, the 2022 ISPE Joseph X. Philips Professional Achievement Award for significant contributions as an integrator of industry and regulators; the Johnson Medal, Johnson & Johnson’s highest honor for excellence in Research & Development; and as a Finalist in TOPRA’s 2021 Awards for Regulatory Affairs Excellence.
-She is Principal Consultant and President of Combination Products Consulting Services LLC, applying her extensive leadership, technical skills, and experience to provide international quality & compliance, regulatory, executive advisory and design/process excellence consulting services, to the biopharma and medical device industries.
+Susan Neadle, MS, BS, FRAPS, FAAO is a recognized international Combination Products and Medical Device expert with over 35 years industry experience.
+Susan is well networked and highly active in numerous industry groups with links to multiple teaching institutions.
+Her leadership, innovation, and best practices have been recognized with several awards, including Fellowship in the Regulatory Affairs Professional Society (RAPS), the 2022 ISPE Joseph X. Philips Professional Achievement Award for extraordinary contributions to the industry; a 2021 TOPRA Awards Finalist for Regulatory Affairs Excellence; and the Johnson Medal, Johnson & Johnson’s highest honor for excellence in Research & Development.
+She has recently published “The Combination Products Handbook: A Practical Guide” through CRC Press (www.routledge.com/9781032291628).

 www.routledge.com/9781032291628